ljodal/django-postgres-audit-log/README.md

    ./manage.py makemigrations
    ```

-   You will see that this will cause a new field to be added to each of the
+   This will create migrations to add the `audit_logs` to each of the models you
-   models you have updated to subclass `AuditLoggedModel`.
-That field gives you
+   have updated to subclass `AuditLoggedModel`.
-   easy access to any log entries for a specific instance of that model, and is
-   also used by the database engine to automatically add the audit logging
-   triggers to that model.

 6. Migrate the database